Cleveland County DWI Guide

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
-It's crucial to contact a family member, friend, or attorney as soon as possible.
-Remember that phone calls from jail may be recorded.
+- Phone Calls: You will be allowed to make phone calls, typically to contact a family member, friend, or an attorney.
+Use this opportunity wisely to begin arranging for bail and legal representation.

 Critical Deadlines

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and any prior DUI convictions.
+- License Suspension: If you do not request an ALR hearing, or if your license is suspended at the hearing, the suspension will begin as determined by the DMV based on the circumstances of your arrest.

 DUI Enforcement in Cleveland County